AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **GCP Multi Region Transit HA** leverages the GCP capability of multi regions in a single VPC and provide Aviatrix Transit/Spoke Gateway HA in a different region.
 The use case is to improve regional failure by the ability to failover to a different region.
 - **Azure Availability Zone Support** allows you to deploy an Aviatrix gateway in Azure in a specified availability zone where it is applicable.
 Not all regions support availability zones and where it is not, availability set is supported.
 - **Change Aviatrix Transit Gateway AS Number** provides the ability to change AS number without re-configuring the tunnel.
 The use case is to reduce network downtime if customer must change the Aviatrix Transit Gateway AS.
 To configure, go to Multi-Cloud Transit -> Advanced Config -> Edit Transit -> LOCAL AS NUMBER, enter the desired AS number and click Change.
+- **Sync Controller Best Routes to Aviatrix Transit Gateway** allows the Controller to reprogram an Aviatrix Transit Gateway route table in case they go out of sync.
+The use case is to recover the routes from an unforeseeable errors in the deployment.
+To configure, go to Multi-Cloud Transit -> Advanced Config.
+Select the Aviatrix Transit Gateway, scroll down to `Sync Controller Best Routes to Transit Gateway`, click Sync Routes.

 2. Firewall Network (FireNet)